maths/moodle-qtype_stack/doc/en/Authoring/Feedback.md

 Normally a student will view a displayed form of their expression and submit it again.
 This default behaviour is inappropriate for multiple choice/selection interactions, and can be changed for each input using the option "Student must verify".
 Whether the student's answer is echoed back and shown is controlled by a separate option "Show the validation".
 Validation errors are always shown.

 Whether a string entered by the student is valid or invalid does not depend on the question.
 I.e. there _should_ be a consistent mechanism for what constitutes a syntactically valid expression.
 However, in practice things are not quite so clean!
 Some [input options](Inputs.md#Input_options) do affect validity, such as _forbid floats_.
-Some symbols, e.g. $i$ and $j$ change meaning in differnent contexts, e.g. $\sqrt{-1}$ or vector components.
+Some symbols, e.g. \(i\) and \(j\) change meaning in differnent contexts, e.g. \(\sqrt{-1}\) or vector components.
 See details about [options](Options.md).

 # Properties #